EdoShargal/appointmentQueue/README.md

 ### Application Usage

-your enter your name the application give you a number and show a list of appointment waitnig. the application save youe details in DB with status 0 , for waiting.
+your enter your name the application give you a number and show a list of appointment waiting.
+The application than save your details in DB with status 0, for waiting.

-when an appointment is getting called the application change the appointment status to 1 for getting treatment and also check if there was eaely appointment inside for changing is status to 2 in DB.
+when an appointment is getting called the application change the appointment status to 1 for getting treatment and also check if there was early appointment inside for changing is status to 2 in DB.